wordofwarning/wordofwarning.org/current/2024-worksahead/index.md

 #### About
 Each year since 2012, [Works Ahead](/hab/worksahead) has invited artists to dig deeper into work presented at [Emergency](/hab/emergency) — usually presenting a show the following May.
 This year we're doing things a little differently — Works Ahead: Radiator invites a group of artists to an incubator weekend, exploring their own Live Art practice.
 What may come of it — nobody knows… but join us here on the first step of the journey.

-[Works Ahead](/hab/worksahead) is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011; to date it has offered over thirty-five small, supported, work-in-development commissions for artists.
+[Works Ahead](/hab/worksahead) is a project developed out of the old Method Lab & SeedFund schemes which [hÅb](/hab) ran with greenroom until 2011; to date it has offered over 35 small, supported, work-in-development commissions for artists.

 #### Credits
 [Works Ahead](/hab/worksahead): Radiator produced by [hÅb](/hab); supported by <a href="https://theatre.mmu.ac.uk" target="_blank">Manchester School of Theatre at MMU</a> and using public funding by Arts Council England.<br>Project Mentor: Peader Kirk